Iran, big powers agree to hold more nuclear talks in June

 “We will maintain intensive contacts with our Iranian counterparts to prepare a further meeting in Moscow,” she told a news conference in Baghdad.

-The next meeting, the third in the latest round of talks that began in Istanbul last month, will be held in Moscow on June 18-19.
+The next meeting, the third in the latest round of talks that began in Istanbul last month after a diplomatic vacuum of 15 months, will be held in Moscow on June 18-19.

 Ashton leads the negotiations for the six-country group made up of the five permanent members of the U.N.
 Security Council - Britain, China, France, Russia and the United States - which together with Germany is known as the P5+1.

-“Talks were intensive and long,” said Iranian chief negotiator Saeed Jalili.
-“They were detailed, but are left unfinished.”
+”Talks were intensive and long,“ Saeed Jalili, Iran’s chief negotiator and direct representative of Supreme Leader Ayatollah Ali Khamenei, said. ”They were detailed, but left unfinished.

 While there was little if any concrete progress, the fact that the two sides agreed to continue talks was a sign of progress in itself, after more than a year of not meeting at all before the latest round of negotiations began in April.